-Although CARDAMOM estimates for pan-Arctic C cycling are in moderately good agreement with observations and data constraints, we have not included important components controlling ecosystem processes that could potentially improve our understanding on C feedbacks, and with emphasis for high latitude ecosystems.
-For example, thaw and release of permafrost C is not represented in CARDAMOM, but the influence on vegetation dynamics, permafrost degradation and soil respiration is critical in high latitudes (Koven et al., 2015; Parazoo et al., 2018).
-Also, Koven et al. (2017) shown that soil thermal regimes are key to resolving the long-term vulnerability of soil C. Moreover, we have not characterized snow dynamics nor the insulating effect of snow affecting respiratory losses across wintertime periods (López-Blanco et al., 2018).
-Further, methane emissions, another important contributor to total C budget (Mastepanov et al., 2008; Zona et al., 2016), was neglected from this modelling exercise since it is not easy to model due to its three complex transport mechanisms (Walter et al., 2001).
+Although CARDAMOM estimates for pan-Arctic C cycling are in moderately good agreement with observations and data constraints, we have not included important components controlling ecosystem processes that could potentially improve our understanding on C feedbacks, with an emphasis on highlatitude ecosystems.
+For example, thaw and the release of permafrost C is not represented in CARDAMOM, but the influence on vegetation dynamics, permafrost degradation, and soil respiration is critical at high latitudes (Koven et al., 2015; Parazoo et al., 2018).
+Also, Koven et al. (2017) have shown that soil thermal regimes are key to resolving the long-term vulnerability of soil C. Moreover, we have not characterised snow dynamics nor the insulating effect of snow affecting respiratory losses across wintertime periods (López-Blanco et al., 2018).
+Further, methane emissions, another important contributor to total C budget (Mastepanov et al., 2008; Zona et al., 2016), were neglected from this modelling exercise since it is not easy to model due to its three complex transport mechanisms (Walter et al., 2001).

-However, our approach to use an intermediate complexity model has the strong advantage of allowing very large (107) model ensembles per pixel, and thus a thorough exploration of model-parameter interactions, that is not feasible with typical GVMs.
+However, our approach to use an intermediate-complexity model has the strong advantage of allowing very large $(10^7)$ model ensembles per pixel and thus a thorough exploration of model-parameter interactions that is not feasible with typical GVMs.
 Other viable options include using emulators (Fer et al., 2018) and particle filters (Arulampalam et al., 2002), but MCMC methods provide the most detailed description of error distributions.
-There remains a strong argument to utilize intermediate complexity models like DALEC2 to evaluate the minimum level of detail required to represent ecosystem processes consistent with local observations, and to allow testing of alternate model structures.
-And, assimilating further data products, for instance patterns in soil hydrology and snow states across the pan-Arctic from earth observation, could provide useful information on spatio-temporal controls on soil activity and microbial metabolism to constrain below ground processes.
-This information would need to be tied to process level information on SOM turnover generated from experimental studies, and included in updated versions of DALEC.
-Thus, more field observations are crucial across the pan-Arctic, specifically on decomposition and TT of SOC (He et al., 2016) and respiratory processes such as partitioning of R{eco} into R_a and R_h (Hobbie et al., 2000; McGuire et al., 2000), across the growing season and also during wintertime (Commane et al., 2017; Zona et al., 2016).
+There remains a strong argument to utilise intermediate-complexity models like DALEC2 to evaluate the minimum level of detail required to represent ecosystem processes consistent with local observations and to allow testing of alternate model structures.
+Assimilating further data products, for instance patterns in soil hydrology and snow states across the pan-Arctic from Earth observation, could provide useful information on spatio-temporal controls on soil activity and microbial metabolism to constrain below-ground processes.
+This information would need to be tied to process-level information on SOM turnover generated from experimental studies and included in updated versions of DALEC.
+Thus, more field observations are crucial across the pan-Arctic, specifically on the decomposition and TT of SOC (He et al., 2016) and respiratory processes such as the partitioning of $R{eco}$ into $R_a$ and $R_h$ (Hobbie et al., 2000; McGuire et al., 2000) across the growing season and also during wintertime (Commane et al., 2017; Zona et al., 2016).